North Quincy High School: Demographics

 From the 1990s to 2011 the number of Asian students increased by 40%.
 According to former student Tony Liang, quoted in The Patriot Ledger, the Asian students in the 1990s were mostly born in China, but by 2011 most of the Asian students were American-born.
-As of 2021, 53.5% of students were Asian and 34.2% where white.
+As of 2021, 53.5% of students were Asian and 34.2% were white.

 Athletics

 "North" competed for many years in the high school Atlantic Coast and Old Colony Leagues, which comprised teams from the South Shore.
 In recent years, the school has competed in the Patriot League, and its athletic teams are known as the Raiders.

-North Quincy High School has shown the most success in its girls' volleyball program, which has won six state championships within the last twenty years under coach Jim Rendle.

 Clubs and teams

 North Quincy High has a range of teams and clubs.

 Academic teams

-North Quincy High has many academic teams, including Debate Team, Academic Decathlon, Math Team, History Bowl, and Science Olympiad.
+North Quincy High has many academic teams, including the Debate Team, Academic Decathlon, Math Team, History Bowl, and Science Olympiad.

 MOON (Mathematical Organization of North Quincy) has competed in the Greater Boston Math League.

 The Debate team participates in regional debates hosted at venues such as Harvard University and Boston University, as well as many other events throughout the Northeast.

 The Model United Nations club participates in academic discussions and intellectual forums throughout the Boston area.

-The History club discuses both historical and modern day events, and engages in trips to historical venues, and attends forums at local area universities.
+The History club discusses both historical and modern-day events, engages in trips to historical venues, and attends forums at local area universities.

+The Quiz Bowl team participates in various tournaments, notably winning WGBH’s High School Quiz Show in 2013 and 2022.